kubeflow/community/proposals/isolation_and_sharing.md

 |&nbsp;&nbsp;&nbsp;→ Validates the security configuration of the current project.|
 |&nbsp;&nbsp;&nbsp;→ Checks rolebindings outside of the project and flags anamolies.|

-Note: All operations on the namespace configuration would be done using kubernetes and ksonnet API's.

 ## Design
 - Develop templates for typical API server configuration, DL projects, groups, roles, rolebindings and pod security policies (new ferature in K8 1.10)